PackeTsar/meraki-cli/COMMAND_GUIDE.md

 the section on Dashboard).
 Some properties in this object also accept custom HTML used to replace the section on Dashboard; see the documentation for each property to see the allowed values.
 Each property defaults to 'default or inherit' when not provided.
+- `--customLogo` (object): Properties describing the custom logo attached to the branding policy.

 ##### Example: